crazy-goat/router/README.md

 ```

 The `$handler` parameter does not necessarily have to be a callback, it could also be a controller
 class name or any other kind of data you wish to associate with the route.
-FastRoute only tells you
+CrazyGoat\Router only tells you
 which handler corresponds to your URI, how you interpret it is up to you.

 #### Shortcut methods for common request methods